vietcalls99/Asterisk-AI-Voice-Agent/docs/Transport-Mode-Compatibility.md

 This document defines the **validated and supported** combinations of audio transport, provider mode, and playback methods.

+For **v4.5.3+**: both **AudioSocket** and **ExternalMedia RTP** are validated options for pipeline deployments and full-agent deployments.
+Choose based on what fits your Asterisk environment and network constraints (TCP `8090` for AudioSocket vs UDP `18080` for ExternalMedia RTP), and confirm the combination you’re running matches the matrix below.

 ---

 ## Validated Configurations